0105-sunny/project2/README.md

 # new project

-this project was created from local system this is created by sunny yadav
+this project was created from local system this is created by sunny yadav.